-- A copy of your Resident Identity Card as evidence of your date of birth. - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date).
-If your official transcript is not in English, you must submit both (i) the original official document issued by your institution and (ii) a translation into English certified by a professional translator, the issuing body of the original transcript or an authorized notary; - Evidence that you meet the University of Oxford's English language requirements: - o For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL/IELTS). - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can upload a letter requesting a waiver to this requirement.
-This request should explain how you meet the requirements for a waiver and include any relevant evidence. - o To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website or use Oxford's self-assessment tool. - o If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - A full curriculum vitae (CV) which should include specific details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
+- A copy of a valid passport (with translation, if necessary), confirming that you meet the age and citizenship criteria; - An official transcript from the college or university at which you are studying, or have studied, showing grades achieved (to date).
+If your official transcript is not in English, you must submit both (i) the original official document issued by your institution and (ii) a translation into English certified by a professional translator, the issuing body of the original transcript or an authorized notary; - Evidence that you have been resident in Saudi Arabia for five of the last ten years (e.g. school records): - Evidence that you meet the University of Oxford's English language requirements: - For most candidates you will need to upload a copy of your test results of a standardised English test that is recognised by the University of Oxford (e.g. TOEFL / IELTS) - Alternatively, if you meet the University of Oxford's criteria for a test waiver, for example your undergraduate degree has been taught and assessed in English, you can upload a letter requesting a waiver to this requirement.
+This request should explain how you meet the requirements for a waiver and include any relevant evidence.

+- o To find out which tests are accepted by the university, or to find out if you meet the requirements for a waiver you can visit the website or use Oxford's self-assessment tool. - o If you request a language test waiver as part of your application and you do not meet the criteria for a waiver, your application may be considered incomplete and not considered by the selection committee for the Scholarship. - A full curriculum vitae (CV) which should include specific details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
 This should not exceed two A4 (12pt font size) pages in length. - Please do not include a photograph in your CV.
 Your CV should be wholly accurate and a fair representation of your achievements.
 You should anticipate that details will be checked for embellishments and inaccuracies.
 Material misrepresentation will result in disqualification of an application or, where appropriate, the rescinding of a scholarship.
 Examples of misrepresentation include exaggeration of roles/accomplishments/participation/biography; embellished publication lists; inflation of GPA/grades. - A head-and-shoulders colour photograph (jpg format).
 Please note your photo will not be available to the selection committee until after final shortlisting decisions have been made.
 If you are selected, this photograph will be used on the Rhodes webpage unless or until you provide another version. - Please do not upload documents, certificates, testimonials or links/URLs other than those required.